 What changes occurred with RoHS 2 that impact Edmund Optics product lines?

 Exemption Expirations: There is now an expiration on the exemptions used on some of our products.
 These exemptions may be renewed by the EU Commission no earlier than 6 months before the expiration.

 CE Mark: Required for electronics that EO will import into the European Union directly.
 This does not impact our optical materials and products that are not considered electronics.
-If an item that you wish to purchase is not RoHS compliant please contact one of our Product Support Specialist who can assist you in obtaining a RoHS compliant product for your application needs.
+If an item that you wish to purchase is not RoHS compliant, please contact one of our Product Support Specialists who can assist you in obtaining a RoHS compliant product for your application needs.
 To learn the current status of specific stock numbers and print a certificate for compliant stock numbers, use our RoHS Lookup Tool.

 Another regulation we are continually working to comply with is REACH- Registration, Evaluation, Authorization and Restriction of Chemicals.
-REACH aims to protect both the human health and the environment from the risks chemicals present.
-As the list of chemicals is updated several times a year Edmund Optics is maintaining a database to continually work to meet this regulation.
+REACH aims to protect both human health and the environment from the risks chemicals present.
+As the list of chemicals is updated several times a year, Edmund Optics is maintaining a database to continually work to meet this regulation.

 Volunteer work is valued at Edmund Optics and therefore all full time employees are offered a paid day off a year where they can volunteer with any nonprofit or charity of their choice.
 Some of the organizations employees have volunteered with are Surfrider Foundation, Newton Creek Watershed, Sustainable Haddonfield, GMO Free NJ and many more.

 Edmund Optics Barrington hosts a take your child to work day every year where employees take their children to work for a day of fun.
 The children get to explore optics with members of the company and conduct experiments together.
 At the end of the day everyone gathers to plant a tree to commemorate the day that will grow for years to come.